 - Try listening to an audio book with your eyes closed.
 There is some evidence that distracting your brain with audio signals can reduce your sensitivity to the motion signals.

 - Try to sleep - this works mainly because your eyes are closed, but it is possible that your brain is able to ignore some motion signals when you are asleep.

 - Do not read or watch a film.

-- It is advisable not to stare at moving objects such as waves or other cars.
+- It is advisable not to watch moving objects such as waves or other cars.
+Don't look at things your brain expects to stay still, like a book inside the car.
 Instead, look ahead, a little above the horizon, at a fixed place.

 - Avoid heavy meals or alcohol before and during travelling.
 It may also be worth avoiding spicy or fatty food.

 - Try to 'tame your tummy' with sips of a cold water or a sweet, fizzy drink.
 Cola or ginger ale are recommended.